citp/privacy-policy-historical/l/lo/log/logos.com.md

 We use web browser “cookies” to record information when you visit our sites.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your web browser (if you allow) that enable the site’s or service provider’s systems to recognize your browser and capture and remember certain information.

-We use cookies to help us remember and process the items in your shopping cart, understand and save your preferences for future visits, and compile aggregate data about site traffic and interaction so that we can offer better site experiences and tools in the future.
+We use cookies to help us remember and process the items in your shopping cart, understand and save your preferences for future visits, serve targeted web ads while you visit other websites, and compile aggregate data about site traffic and interaction so that we can offer better site experiences and tools in the future.
 If you turn off cookies in your browser, you may be unable to use certain features of our sites.

-Logos Research Systems, Inc. can also gather information from IP addresses, a number assigned to all devices participating in a computer network that uses internet protocol communication.
+Faithlife Corporation can also gather information from IP addresses, a number assigned to all devices participating in a computer network that uses internet protocol communication.

 #### Affiliated Sites